 Tinned sardines come in oil or tomato sauce and are a simple addition to homemade pizza.
 Try them on a pizza with red onion, green olives, and artichokes.
 Think Mediterranean flavors, and you can’t go wrong throwing sardines in the mix.

 We liked the crunchy tanginess with the rich smoky flavor of pork, but it was odd on a pizza.
 We are glad we tried it, but we probably won’t try again.
 But hey, you live and learn.

 Curry on pizza is another new one.
 We came across this recently and had to try it.
-If you’re unfamiliar with curry, it is an Indian spice common in stews.
+If you’re unfamiliar with curry, it is an Indian spice common in stews and great on pizza.
 It can be red, green, or bright yellow and ranges from mild to hot.